DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop5/Part_III.md

 VC.Unit <- merged_VC1 %>% mutate(Unit = Context)
 ```

-Next we use the ```filter``` function function to choose all the levels from Unit 003.
-Then the ```mutate``` function to combine assemblage counts from the last two layers.
-Finally we can then compute the MCDs and TPQs!
+Then we use the ```filter``` function function to choose all the levels from Unit 003.
+The last step is to use the ```mutate``` function to combine assemblage counts from the last two layers because they have low counts.
+Finally we can compute the MCDs and TPQs!

 #### Calculate MCDs for each level -- Lines XX
 ```